 First, set your budget.
 What’s the most you’re willing to pay?

-It should also be according to the size of the room, and fit its users.
+It should also be according to the size of the room, its furnishing and its users.
 Check if the convertible mechanism is easy to use, and test the comfort for both functions (take the opportunity to decide its primary function and the priority between sitting comfort, or bed comfort).

 Sometimes, modern sofa beds have additional features like built-in shelves that can be very helpful and complement the rest of the furniture.
 Remember to pick one that suits your taste and style, so that it not only brings functionality but also decoration.
 Keep in mind other considerations such as upholstery, and color.